Randall County Court Records

 Randall County Probate Court Records

 Probate matters in Randall County are handled by the County Clerk and heard in the county courts at law and the constitutional county court.
 Cases include probate of wills, estate administration, small estates, guardianships, conservatorships, and mental health commitments.
-The County Clerk’s office maintains all probate and guardianship case files and provides several downloadable forms through its website, including:
+The County Clerk's office maintains all probate and guardianship case files and offers several downloadable forms through its website, including:

 Searching Probate Records

-The Randall County Judicial Records portal includes probate case records in its “Civil, Family & Probate” search category.
-Researchers can look up cases by party name, case number, or filing date.
-For certified copies of probate documents, visit the County Clerk’s office in person:
+The Randall County Judicial Records portal includes probate case records within its Civil, Family & Probate search category.
+You can look up cases by party name, case number, or filing date.
+For certified copies of probate documents, visit the County Clerk's office in person:

 Randall County Clerk